Easy Sourdough Peach Pie Recipe {with discard/starter crust}

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Sourdough Peach Pie is all about big flavor: juicy peaches, warm spices, and a golden sourdough crust made with discard or active starter.
+This easy Sourdough Peach Pie Recipe is all about big flavor: juicy peaches, warm spices, and a golden brown sourdough pie crust made with sourdough starter discard or active starter.

-I’m using the same dough recipe as my Sourdough Blueberry Pie, Apple Pie and Strawberry Rhubarb Pie because The dough is easy to make and can rest in the fridge for up to three days, which gives you deeper flavor and a more flexible baking schedule.
+I’m using the same dough recipe as my Blueberry Pie, Apple Pie, and Strawberry Rhubarb Pie because the pie dough is easy to make, rests in the fridge for up to three days for deeper flavor, and gives you a flaky crust every single time.

-The bottom and top crust are made from sourdough, which means they’re healthier and way more flavorful than anything you can buy from the store.
-The buttery sourdough pie crust comes out super flaky with a little tang that makes it really good.
-Thanks to the slow fermentation process, it’s also easier on your stomach.
+- Homemade pie crust with incredible flavor: The bottom crust and top crust are both made from sourdough discard, which means they are healthier and way more flavorful than anything store-bought.
+The buttery sourdough pie crust comes out super flaky with a little tang.
+Thanks to the slow fermentation process, it reduces phytic acid and is easier on your stomach.

 Ingredients & Substitutions